LINGYUAN1201/LINGYUAN1201.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Economics, Majored in Economics Statistics(First in the major), SuZhou University, 2023
+* B.S. in Economics, Ranking first in the major, SuZhou University, 2023

 Internship
 ======